dapr/docs/daprdocs/content/en/developing-applications/local-development/multi-app-dapr-run/multi-app-overview.md

 ```

 > **Note:**
-> - If the `containerImage` field is not specified, `dapr run -f -k` produces an error.
+> - If the `containerImage` field is not specified, `dapr run -k -f` produces an error.
 > - The `createService` field defines a basic service in Kubernetes (ClusterIP or LoadBalancer) that targets the `--app-port` specified in the template.
 If `createService` isn't specified, the application is not accessible from outside the cluster.

 For a more in-depth example and explanation of the template properties, see [Multi-app template]({{< ref multi-app-template.md >}}).